sleepy909/cpassman/readme.txt

 * fixed: delete session of a deleted user [16]
 * fixed: charset problem on install under IE [17]
 * fixed: JSON error on search page [18]
-* fixed: PHP version is checked during upgrade and isntall [19]
+* fixed: PHP version is checked during upgrade and install [19]
+* fixed: if no roles and folders then some buttons are disabled [20]
+* fixed: if no http:// prefix on url then it is added [29]

 v1.80
 * improvement: an item can be modified by anyone if activated [3040120]